 Now let’s make this hypothetical slightly more complex.
 For the sake of argument, let’s say that the Georgia court found both drivers at exactly 50% at fault.
 In this case neither driver would be able to recover damages because both were found 50% at fault or higher.

 You might wonder if there must always be somebody liable in such car accidents.
 The short answer is “yes” but of course things get slightly more complicated than this in the real world.
 As we pointed out at the beginning of this article, in most cases the rear driver is presumed at fault until they can overcome this presumption by providing evidence to the contrary.

 Let us consider for a second that in the state of Georgia, inclement weather caused a rear end car accident.
 If the inclement weather caused black ice to form on the road, the rear driver would have to provide evidence that the weather had caused black ice and that the icy conditions caused the car accident.
 They would essentially have to argue that the accident was not the result of negligence on behalf of either driver and therefore no one is at fault.
 This argument can be successful should the courts find that the accident was inevitable based on the given circumstances.

 Were You Rear Ended By Another Driver in Georgia?

 If you have been injured in a rear end car accident in the state of Georgia, it is imperative that you discuss your legal rights with a car accident attorney as quickly as possible.
 You must determine fault after a car accident as soon as possible and this can be very complicated.
-As such it is critical for you to have an experienced lawyer by your side who can represent you effectively and fight for the compensation to which you are legally entitled.
-The Bader Law Firm has extensive experience in car accident claims.
+As such it is critical for you to have an experienced Atlanta accident lawyer by your side who can represent you effectively and fight for the compensation to which you are legally entitled.
+Bader Scott Injury Lawyers has extensive experience in car accident claims.
 To schedule a free consultation, contact us today at 678-562-5595.